<img height="1" width="1" src="https://www.facebook.com/tr?id=277620029309663&amp;ev=PageView &amp;noscript=1">

 The DIY pizza oven kit is a hands-on approach to building a pizza oven.
 You'll need a wide selection of tools, a decent trip to the hardware store, and a couple of days to dedicate to building the pizza oven.

 Firstly you'll need to think about a base for your pizza oven.
 A DIY pizza oven kit won't come with one so you'll need to build this.
-You can use timber, brick, welded metal or stone but it needs to be able to hold the weight of a concrete oven, so make sure it's strong!
+You can use timber, brick, welded metal, or stone but it needs to be able to hold the weight of a concrete oven, so make sure it's strong!
 You can think about storage in your stand and leave space for wood and tools, or make it simple, the choice is yours.

 We won't go into too much detail on creating a base as this is a separate topic entirely but make sure you do this first!